apathinwalking/linode-config/README.md

 I created another db called watermap for that project specifically

-Connect to the db using new use
+Connect to the db using new user

 ```
 sudo -i -u <usrname>
+psql
 ```

 ### PostGIS